linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Risk Management Lessons from Long-Term Capital Management.md

 This paper is structured as follows.
 Section 1 first presents an overview of the LTCM saga.
 As the fund was highly leveraged, the key issue was the choice of the appropriate capital base.
 LTCM failed because it did not have enough equity capital to ride out the turbulence of 1998.
 Section 2 reviews how Value at Risk can be used to assess the capital base needed to support a leveraged portfolio.
 This leads into the risk management practices of LTCM, which are analyzed in Section 3.
 In effect, LTCM used the tools of portfolio optimization to structure its portfolio, leveraging it by a factor of 25 to take advantage of so-called "arbitrage" trades.

 This application, however, is fraught with danger.
 VAR has been primarily developed to measure and control risks.
-Optimizing a portfolio risk/return profile and using the resulting
+Optimizing a portfolio risk/return profile and using the resulting VAR

 VAR to measure risk leads to serious optimization biases, which are illustrated in Section 4.
 Section 5 also shows that the nature of the bets taken by LTCM was singularly unidirectional.
 Finally, the last section provides some concluding comments.